Most recently updated on August 7, 2023

 Actor Paul Newman was also born in Shaker Heights.
 The Oscar-winning performer grew up here before moving away to attend Ohio University.

 The rapper Machine Gun Kelly also has roots here.
-He was born Richard Colson Baker in Houston, Texas, but his family moved here and he graduated from Shaker Heights High School in 2008.
+He was born Richard Colson Baker in Houston, Texas, but his family moved here during his childhood and he graduated from Shaker Heights High School in 2008.

 From Shakers Heights, we turn south and drive for 40 minutes until we hit the town of Kent.

-The community of nearly 30,000 is most famous for a 1970 war protest that turned deadly, but it is also the home of the country’s best known tree service as well as an unusual type of squirrel.
+The community of 28,000 is most famous for a 1970 war protest that turned deadly, but it is also the home of the country’s best known tree service as well as an unusual type of squirrel.

 The town was a stop on the Underground Railroad for fugitive slaves from 1835 to 1839 while abolitionist John Brown operated a tannery along with Zenas Kent.